Malina03/macocu-ht-vs-mt/README.md

 ## Experiments

+MAKE SURE YOU ARE ON THE MAIN BRANCH.
+Otherwise, the numbers of the experiments might not make sense.

 The folder `experiments` contains example scripts for running the experiments discussed in the paper.
 You will notice there are more experiments here than in the paper, since several experiments were grouped as a single larger experiment in the paper.
 This section provides a guide for which experiments scripts correspond to which experiments presented in the paper.

 ### Experiment 1 - Monolingual classifier tested on different source languages

-we analyse the performance of our classifier when testing a target-only model on English translations from a different source language.
+We analyse the performance of a classifier when testing a target-only model on English translations from a different source language.
 The corresponding experiment is 13.